 The Spirit of Goddard Scholarship is given to new and returning students with financial need, and who demonstrate a commitment to the mission of Goddard College, which is to advance cultures of rigorous inquiry, collaboration, and lifelong learning, where individuals take imaginative and responsible action in the world.

-For programs starting in July, the application deadline is June 10 (postmarked or dated electronically).
+For programs starting before July 20th, the application deadline is June 10 (postmarked or dated electronically).
 Degrees include:

 - MFA in Creative Writing (Vermont and Washington residencies)

 - MFA in Interdisciplinary Arts (Vermont and Washington residencies)

 For programs starting after July 20th, the application deadline is July 22 (postmarked or dated electronically).
 Degrees include:

 QUESTIONS?
 To learn more about this scholarship, email email@example.com